 Methadone withdrawal tips

 Going through methadone withdrawal can be uncomfortable.
 In one word, be organized.
 Consult with medical professionals ahead of time.
 Be prepared with the support, aids, and therapies that you’ll need during this time.
-And always consult with a doctor and an/or addiction professional to support and guide you through the process.
-You may require a structured methadone addiction treatment if you’ve been taking methadone for a long period of time or abused it illegally.
+And always consult with a doctor, seek help from a methadone detox clinic, and/or reach out to an addiction professional to support and guide you through the process.
+You may require a structured methadone addiction treatment if you’ve been taking methadone for a long period of time or abuse methadone illegally (without a prescription).

 Further, creating an individualized tapering calendar and sticking to it can help minimize the severity or intensity of symptoms.
 Plus, over-the-counter aids are excellent for over passing methadone withdrawal symptoms more easily.
 Be sure to drink fluids to avoid dehydration.
 Also, consider the user of body and mind therapies to focus your energies on your recovery and to help motivate you through withdrawal.